-- 1. Before installing wall poly, verify that the centers of all stud locations have been marked on the floor with a RED CRAYON.
-Mark any missing stud center references. - 2.
-Install the wall poly on all exterior walls.
-Staple at every stud, plate and window/door rough opening, spacing staples about 2' apart.
-Extend the poly to cover the first stud on the intersecting wall.
-Use care in wrapping in and around corners so the poly does not bunch up or "stretch" across the corner.
-Tuck poly tightly into the corner before stapling and keep staples 1" away from the corner to avoid tearing or puncturing poly.
-Overlap seams a minimum of two studs (including corner stud). - 3.
-To facilitate hanging poly and provide quality corners, begin at a corner of an exterior wall.
-Verify a sufficient free length exists to wrap the corner to the first stud on the adjacent intersecting wall, but fasten the free end last.
-Align the factory cut edge of poly along the top edge of the wall top plate.
-Staple along the top plate for at least four studs, then continue stapling down these studs to the bottom plate.
-When this initial section is stapled, secure the corner tight to the framing, then secure the short free end to the adjacent wall stud. - 4.
+- 5. Staple at every stud, plate and window/door rough opening, spacing staples about 2' apart. - 6.
 To install poly around closets without a flush sliding door, wrap the poly around the front closet wall and staple to the Jack or King stud supporting the header.
-Use a separate piece to wrap the exterior wall corners inside the closet. - 5.
-To install poly around closets with a flush sliding door, cut a "U" shaped slot in the poly to fit around the header, enter the closet and continue wrapping to the first interior wall stud past the exterior/interior wall corner.
+Use a separate piece to wrap the exterior wall corners inside the closet. - 7.
+To install poly around closets with a flush sliding door, cut a 31/2"-4" wide "U" shaped slot in the poly to fit around the header, enter the closet and continue wrapping to the first interior wall stud past the exterior/interior wall corner.
 Staple the corner tight to the framing before completing the attachment to the interior wall stud in the closet.
-Use air sealing tape to seal the slot to the folded ceiling poly on each side of the header.
+Use air sealing tape to seal the slot to the folded ceiling poly on each side of the header (see Figure 12-12).